 How does a physician approach a complex medical condition that may or may not be what it appears?
-That is the challenge offered by the bi-monthly Movement Disorders Video Rounds, a collegial, academic exercise at the James J. and Joan A. Gardner Center for Parkinson’s Disease and Movement Disorders at the University of Cincinnati Neuroscience Institute.
-The video rounds, which feature video of patients with ambiguous or complex diagnoses, are the brainchild of Alberto Espay, MD, Assistant Professor in the Department of Neurology.
+That is the challenge offered by the bi-monthly Movement Disorders Video Rounds, a collegial, academic exercise at the James J. and Joan A. Gardner Center for Parkinson’s Disease and Movement Disorders at the University of Cincinnati Gardner Neuroscience Institute.
+The video rounds, which feature video of patients with ambiguous or complex diagnoses, are the brainchild of Alberto Espay, MD, Director of the Gardner Center and Associate Professor in the Department of Neurology and Rehabilitation Medicine.

 “During video rounds we get together and discuss challenging cases,” says Dr. Espay, pictured above at the video rounds’ fifth anniversary event.
 “These are patients who have come to us with atypical presentations, and we have had a difficult time diagnosing them.
 They are not the bread-and-butter presentations for any of the conditions.

 “During the sessions we think about these cases from the ground up,” Dr. Espay continues.
 “We consider the patient, the videotape of the examination, pertinent data and the patient’s medical history.
 Then we all brainstorm.
 Of course, the person who is presenting the case has more information, because presumably a number of investigations have already been undertaken to try to determine the diagnosis.
 And of course, therapy has been delivered to the patient.”

 The goal of video rounds, Dr. Espay says, “is to learn one or two things about movement disorders that you didn’t know coming into this session.”